fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [Cloudable-dev/netgoat](https://github.com/Cloudable-dev/netgoat) - A Cloudflare alternative for local and cloud use, can be used ontop of cloudflare for cloudflares paid features, but for free!
 - [public-transport/db-vendo-client](https://github.com/public-transport/db-vendo-client) - JavaScript client for Deutsche Bahn public transport APIs.
 - [asgeirtj/system_prompts_leaks](https://github.com/asgeirtj/system_prompts_leaks) - Collection of extracted System Prompts from popular chatbots like ChatGPT, Claude & Gemini
 - [derekantrican/subarr](https://github.com/derekantrican/subarr) - "Sonarr for YouTube" - a tool to periodically check various YouTube playlists and take actions when new videos are posted
-- [n00bcodr/Jellyfin-Enhanced](https://github.com/n00bcodr/Jellyfin-Enhanced) - A jellyfin plugin to enhance your Jellyfin Web experience.
+- [n00bcodr/Jellyfin-Enhanced](https://github.com/n00bcodr/Jellyfin-Enhanced) - A Jellyfin Plugin to enhance your Jellyfin Web experience.
 - [AmoebeLabs/swiss-army-knife-card](https://github.com/AmoebeLabs/swiss-army-knife-card) - The versatile custom Swiss Army Knife card for Home Assistant allows you to create your unique visualization using several graphical tools, styling options and animations.
 - [LordBex/nzb-load](https://github.com/LordBex/nzb-load) - UserScript zum Laden von NZBLnk's
 - [11notes/docker-traefik-labels](https://github.com/11notes/docker-traefik-labels) - Export Traefik labels from any Docker node to a central location